WikGroup/GALAXAS/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 The goal of this project is to combine all useful NuSTAR analysis tools into one program for ease of use.
 It is currently in the early development stages.
+In the meantime, indiviual scripts for different tools will be posted here for use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>